VeritasVault-ai/vv-chain-services/README.md

 ---

-### ♻️ Benefits
+### ♻️ Key Benefits of This Architecture

-- Fully decoupled, scalable event pipeline
+#### **Decoupled Processing:**
-- Multiple independent consumers
+Each component operates independently, allowing for flexible scaling and deployment High Resilience: Event Grid provides reliable delivery with retries and dead letter queues
-- High resilience with Event Grid retries
+Scalable: Can handle increasing volumes of blockchain events as the platform grows
-- Goldsky handles chain-to-cloud reliably
+Observable: Comprehensive logging and monitoring throughout the pipeline
-- Cosmos DB replaces the need for Postgres
+Secure: Managed Identities and Key Vault integration for secure secret management
-- Secure, observable, and DevOps-friendly
+DevOps-Friendly: Infrastructure as Code (Bicep) for repeatable deployments